 Add the Riser

 Now you can add the riser.
-I like to add the riser last but honestly, you could have added it first or whenever, but you don’t know where to set its crest elevation until the other structures have been set.
+I like to add the riser last but honestly, you could have added it first, or whenever, but you don’t know where to set its crest elevation until the other structures have been set.
 You’ll end up moving it up and down a lot during the process, wasting time.
 If you insist on adding it earlier, set its crest high, but not above the top of the pond, and adjust those parameters last.

 Size the riser for practical reasons and not so much for hydraulics.
 Set its crest above the final maximum water surface elevation reached during the last structure design.
 Set the crest length just large enough to hold the multi-stage devices as well as connect adequately to the upstream end of the culvert.
 Perform a final trial routing to insure it is not hindering the performance of the other structures.
 If it is, enlarge the crest length.

 Hopefully this post has given you some insight and guidance on how to approach your next detention pond design.
 The procedure should help save you some time and frustration regardless of what hydrology software you’re using.
 For more information on detention pond design software check out Hydrology Studio.
 Hydrology Studio’s Help contains a tutorial on how to use its Trial Routing feature which follows this same procedure.

 My First Pre/Post Development Project is a step-by-step article that walks you through a complete detention pond design using the NRCS method.

 This step-by-step article describes how we designed a detention pond using the Modified Rational Method Step-by-Step and the procedure described above.

 You can also see this process in action.
 Watch this video tutorial, Detention Pond Design in 3 Easy Steps.